Best in Class 8 Bay iSCSI SAN Array With Data-Aware Tiering

-The Drobo B810i is optimised for small businesses to provide reliable and high performance storage to servers running applications like file services, data protection, email, and server virtualisation.
-It integrates seamlessly into your TCP/IP network infrastructure and utilises the industry-standard iSCSI protocol to provide simple, consolidated storage for your servers.
+The Drobo B810i is optimized for small businesses to provide reliable and high performance storage to servers running applications like file services, data protection, email, and server virtualization.
+It integrates seamlessly into your TCP/IP network infrastructure and utilizes the industry-standard iSCSI protocol to provide simple, consolidated storage for your servers.

 Leave Your Limitations Behind… Go BeyondRAID